lalgonzales/ai-assistance-guides/ai_assistant_guides/CODE_QUALITY_SUBGUIDE.md

 - **Pre-commit & Tooling:**
   - Pre-commit hooks and code quality tools (e.g., linters, formatters) MUST be used to enforce standards automatically.
+  - Commitizen MUST be configured with a plugin (e.g., cz_changeup) that supports extracting both the commit title and description for changelogs, to ensure complete traceability and context in release notes.
+  - The [tool.commitizen.changeup] section in `pyproject.toml` MUST define all commit types and bump rules explicitly, to guarantee consistent versioning and changelog generation.
+  - All contributors MUST write commit messages with a clear title and an informative description, as both will be included in the changelog.
   - Additional tools (e.g., black, flake8, isort, mypy) MUST be integrated as needed.

 - **Documentation:**